bitquery/streaming-data-platform-docs/docs/examples/nft/nft-api.md

 The EVM Transfers query takes in the following parameters:

 -   `dataset`: This specifies the dataset to use.
-In this case, the dataset is "combined".
+In this case, the dataset is [combined](/docs/graphql/dataset/combined)
 -   `network`: This specifies the Ethereum network to use.
 In this case, the network is "eth".
 -   `orderBy`: This parameter specifies the field to order the results by.
 In this query, the results are ordered in descending order of block time.
 -   `where`: This parameter specifies the conditions to filter the results by.
 In this query, the filter condition is that the transfer is non-fungible and occurred within a specific block identified by the block number.